G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies.md

    --2--Set via the API: "set-via-the-api" --3--Request properties: "request-properties"
    --3--Example: "example"
+pageTitle: Control Content Access with Gcore CDN Policies | Gcore
+pageDescription: Explore how to manage content access in Gcore CDN using referrer, country, IP, and User agents policies for enhanced security and better user control.
 ---
 # Control access to the content with country, referrer, IP, and User agents policies